 British Columbia’s cities offer a variety of entertainment, whether it be strolling through Stanley Park in Vancouver, meandering through Butchart Gardens in Victoria or simply choosing from a vast selection of outdoor dining experiences, this province always has something great to offer.
 For a magical experience, head over to The Enchanted Forest, featuring giant mushrooms, candy cane houses and castles.
 Visit Baskerville, a historic town rich in gold rush heritage or The Royal BC Museum, which is the province’s primary natural and human history museum.
 Science World is a geodesic dome filled with exhibits, displays and galleries.
 Be sure to stop by in the evening for an illuminating experience!

 Immigrate to British Columbia

 There are many ways to relocate to British Columbia.
-One of the easiest ways to apply for permanent residency is the Provincial Nominee Program (PNP), which has a number of criteria that must be met in order to be deemed eligible.
+One of the easiest ways to request permanent residency is the Provincial Nominee Program (PNP), which has a number of criteria that must be met in order to be deemed eligible.

 British Columbia Provincial Nominee Program

 |Skilled Worker Stream||For foreign skilled workers who have a job offer with work experience in an eligible occupation or have graduated from a recognized Canadian tertiary institution in the last 3 years.|